Zhou & Eesley Family Foundation

 Collaboration Between Universities and Companies for New Business Creation

-Two-hour lecture for an Odisea AB training cohort visiting Palo Alto from Sweden, plus a follow-on segment on the social impact of AI — bias, inclusion, and representation in innovation.
+Two-hour lecture for an Odisea AB training cohort visiting Palo Alto from Sweden, plus a follow-on segment on the social impact of AI.
+Covered bias, inclusion, and representation in innovation.
 Hosted at the Palo Alto Event Center.
+Foundation services contract; revenue redeployed into program operations.

 • Be the Change Foundation · Dec 8, 2024